 Trioxonitrate (V) ion

-d)Ca2+ – here we refer to the rule that says the O.N of an ion is the charge on it, i.e., Ca2+ = +2 Calcium = ion
+d)Ca2+ The O.N of an ion is the charge on it, i.e., Ca2+ = +2 Calcium = ion

 Uses of oxidation number

-Oxidation number is used for in the
+Oxidation number is used for the

 2. It is used to know the oxidation state or number of an element in a compound

-2 Which species undergoes reduction in the reaction represented by the equation below?
+1. Which species undergoes reduction in the reaction represented by the equation below?

 H2S(aq)+2FeCl3(aq)→S(s) + 2HCl +3FeCl2